Vyral/base-template/_posts/2020-04-17-could-coronavirus-actually-improve-st--george-real-estate-market.md

 Wanna chat?
-Grab 15 minutes with Jeremy here: <a href="http://www.soldinstgeorge.com/virtual/" data-type="url" data-name="Chat with Jeremy">http://www.soldinstgeorge.com/virtual/.</a> Or you call or text me on my cell at
+Grab 15 minutes with Jeremy here: <a href="http://www.soldinstgeorge.com/virtual/" data-type="url" data-name="Chat with Jeremy">http://www.soldinstgeorge.com/virtual/.</a> Or you can call or text me on my cell at
 435-862-8467.
 I’ll answer any questions you have about the housing market or your personal real estate situation. <br><br>